Predict

 Train a predictor on data where the feature is a sequence of tokens:

-Train a nearest-neighbors predictor on a dataset containing missing features:
+Train on a dataset containing missing features:

 Train a predictor on a dataset with named features.
 The order of the keys does not matter.
 Keys can be missing: